N'Kosi Perry: Hamilton Tiger-Cats

 Perry was signed by the Hamilton Tiger-Cats of the Canadian Football League (CFL) on June 23, 2023, after the team's starting quarterback Bo Levi Mitchell was placed on injured reserve.
 He was released on July 4, 2023.

 Seattle Sea Dragons

 The Seattle Sea Dragons claimed Perry's XFL player rights after going undrafted in their 2023 rookie draft on June 20, 2023.
 He was signed on October 25, 2023.
 The Sea Dragons folded when the XFL and USFL merged to create the United Football League (UFL).

 Jacksonville Sharks

 On April 17, 2024, Perry signed with the Jacksonville Sharks of the Indoor Football League.

 Raiders Tirol

 On June 14, 2024, Perry signed with the Raiders Tirol of the European League of Football.
 He was let go at the end of the season.

-On June 4th, 2025, he was re-signed after quarterback Conor Miller was placed on IR.
+On June 4, 2025, Perry was re-signed after quarterback Conor Miller was placed on IR.

+Louisville Kings

+On February 25, 2026, Perry signed with the Louisville Kings of the United Football League.